scikit-hep/NNDrone/README.md

 network to learn the required properties of the input neural network without the use of any training data, only using appropriate questioning of the input neural network - https://arxiv.org/abs/1712.09114

+## Original training

+To demonstrate the toolkit:
+1) We create simulated HEP data from the RapidSim package (https://arxiv.org/abs/1612.07489)
+2) We train a neural network using SciKit-Learn
+3) We train a drone to learn the features
+4) We export this to the equivalent coding in the production environment using JSON

 ## Dependencies
 ### Strict
 - NumPy